 The display scores well for brightness, reaching up to 388 nits at maximum brightness, surpassing the 300-nit average of lifestyle laptops.
 Meanwhile, the contrast ratio came in at 1332:1, which explains why colourful pictures stand out so well.
 A standout display result was the display having a visual colour temperature of 6373K, which is extremely close to the 6500K that best simulates natural light for a clean and pure picture.

-The Surface Laptop 3 15 display sees colour coverage of 90.3% sRGB, 62.3% Adobe RGB and 64% DCI-P3.
+The display sees colour coverage of 90.3% sRGB, 62.3% Adobe RGB and 64% DCI-P3.
 The scores reflect a display that can present productivity related software crisply, but that lacks the accuracy for professional photographers and video editors.

-Ultimately, the display may not knock your socks off if you’re looking to use it for video playback or want to dabble in media editing, but it’s stunning during everyday productivity tasks, which is the true purpose of the Surface Laptop 3 15.
+Ultimately, the display may not knock your socks off if you’re looking to use it for video playback or want to dabble in media editing, but it’s stunning during everyday productivity tasks.

 Related: Best Gaming Laptop